Questions About the Holiday Wish Drive

 I ran out of cards.
 How do I get more?

 Congratulations (and thank you!) on exceeding your expectations!
-Please contact our office and we will gladly mail out more cards ASAP.
+Please get in touch with our office, and we will gladly mail out more cards ASAP.
 Every gift is another wish granted, more joy delivered to someone who needs it most during the holidays.
-You may also email us at driveleaders@FamilyGivingTree.org or call us at 408.946.3111 x226 to request additional wish cards.
+You may also email us at driveleaders@FamilyGivingTree.org or call us at 408.946.3111 x212 to request additional wish cards.

 Questions About the Virtual Giving Tree